emard/esp32synscan/README.md

 # Principle of operation

-ESP32 listens to UDP packets at port 11880 each packet received is checked with regex if seems valid then ESP32 sends it via UART 9600,8,n,1
+ESP32 listens to UDP packets at port 11880.
+Each packet received is checked with regex.
+If it seems valid then ESP32 sends it via
+UART.
+Uart parameters are 9600,8,n,1.

-When data are received at UART ESP32 checks validity and if valid sends over UDP back to host IP from which recent UDP was received.
+When data are received at UART ESP32 checks validity and if valid then ESP32 sends data over UDP back to host IP from which recent UDP was received.

 # Electrical

-There is 12->3.3V converter onboard.
+There is 12->3.3V switching converter onboard (Canton Power).
 RJ-12 plug can't guarantee that GND makes connection before other pins.
 There should be 3.6V zener diodes to protect